Shell Oil. Target Stores. Apple Computers. Camel Cigarettes.

 Firms that connect their marketing to their names make their lives easier.
 You know that “You’re in good hands with Allstate,” or that “[XYZ] runs SAP.”

 We often think,

 “I LOVE that ad!
 (I wish I could remember what company it is for.”)

-2. Florida-based finance firm Bryant Miller Olive had great visibility within its target audience, but needed to build visibility when it expanded geographically.
-We leveraged the iconic “Olive” in a marketing campaign and website (see them here) that’s hard to miss and easy to remember.
+Florida-based finance firm Bryant Miller Olive had great visibility within its target audience, but needed to build visibility when it expanded geographically.
+We leveraged the iconic “Olive” in a marketing campaign and website (see them here) that are hard to miss and easy to remember.

-Depending on a firm’s style, these types of campaigns can work all-text or supported by visuals.
-They can market a firm, or can be used to target specific industry or practice groups as well.
+Depending on a firm’s style, these types of marketing campaigns can work all-text or supported by visuals.
+They can be used to market a firm or target specific industry or practice groups.

 Even misspellings can work.

 Wisconsin’s Whyte Hirschboeck [now part of Husch Blackwell] could have used “white” to morph its website to something more memorable, like this: